-The Fiddle Leaf Fig begins as a bush and can grow with lush foliage if properly nurtured.
+The Fiddle Leaf Fig begins as a bush and can grow lush foliage if properly nurtured.
 This vibrant, highly photogenic plant enjoys bright indirect light and moderate watering.
 She is considered relatively forgiving and generally tolerant.
 Be sure to dust her leaves often!

 If leaves drop you are overwatering!
 The Rubber Plant likes moderate watering similar to most houseplants.
 This stout plant also likes bright indirect light.
-Other than the occasional dusting of the leaves, this plant is nicely easy to care for.
+Other than the occasional dusting of the leaves, this plant is very easy to care for.